 In the course of registering for a TNTAP account or filing your tax return through TNTAP, you will be asked to choose among various ID types.
-The definitions of these ID types is below.
+The definitions of these ID types are below.

 - Federal Employer ID: This is your FEIN, or Federal Employer Identification Number, that is assigned to you by the IRS.